InZidiuZ/op-framework-issue-tracker/.github/ISSUE_TEMPLATE/bug_report.md

 ## Additional Information

 **Screenshots:**
 If suitable, include some screenshots.
-You also *have* to include screenshots of your F8 console.

 **Game Resolution:**
 What is your game's resolution?

 **Player Data:**
-Write /info whilst ingame and provide the information you're given.
+Write '/info' whilst in-game and provide a screenshot of the information you are prompted.

 **Server:**
-What server/community are you from?
-Main, India, Bangladesh, etc.
+What server/community did this issue occur in?

 **Notes:**
 For anything else noteworthy.